iamjailan/Iamjailan/README.md

 - 👋 Hi, I’m @Iamjailan
 - 👀 I’m interested in creating a new line of code
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning ⚛️
 - I was born in 2002/OCT/01
 - i'm from Afghanistan
 - Student of BCS